Economy of Kenya: Agriculture

-The agricultural sector continues to dominate Kenya's economy, although only 15% of Kenya's total land area has sufficient fertility and rainfall to be farmed, and only 7 or 8% can be classified as first-class land.
+Agriculture is the second largest contributor to Kenya's GDP, after the service sector, although only 15% of Kenya's total land area has sufficient fertility and rainfall to be farmed, and only 7 or 8% can be classified as first-class land.
 In 2006, almost 75% of working Kenyans made their living on the land, compared with 80% in 1980.
-About one-half of total agricultural output is non-marketed subsistence production.
-Agriculture is the second largest contributor to Kenya's gross domestic product (GDP), after the service sector.
-In 2005 agriculture, including forestry and fishing, accounted for about 24% of GDP, as well as for 18% of wage employment and 50% of revenue from exports.
-The principal cash crops are tea, horticultural produce, and coffee; horticultural produce and tea are the main growth sectors and the most valuable of all of Kenya's exports.
-In 2005 horticulture accounted for 23% and tea for 22% of total export earnings.
+About half of total agricultural output is non-marketed subsistence production.

+In 2005, agriculture, including forestry and fishing, accounted for about 24% of GDP, as well as for 18% of wage employment and 50% of revenue from exports.
+That same year, horticulture accounted for 23% and tea for 22% of total export earnings.
+The principal cash crops in Kenyan agriculture are tea, horticultural produce, and coffee.
 Coffee has declined in importance with depressed world prices, accounting for just 5% of export receipts in 2005.
 The production of major food staples such as corn is subject to sharp weather-related fluctuations.
-Production downturns periodically necessitate food aid—for example, in 2004 aid was needed for 1.8 million people⎯because of Kenya's intermittent droughts.
-However, the expansion of credit to the agricultural sector has enabled farmers to better deal with the large risk of agriculture based on rainfall and the dramatic fluctuations of the prices of agricultural products.
+Production downturns also periodically necessitate food aid.
+In 2004, aid was needed for 1.8 million people because of Kenya's intermittent droughts.
+However, the expansion of credit to the agricultural sector has enabled farmers to better deal with environmental and pricing risks.

 Tea, coffee, sisal, pyrethrum, corn, and wheat are grown in the fertile highlands, one of the most successful agricultural production regions in Africa.
 Livestock predominates in the semi-arid savanna to the north and east.
 Coconuts, pineapples, cashew nuts, cotton, sugarcane, sisal, and corn are grown in the lower-lying areas.

 Forestry and fishing

 Resource degradation has reduced output from forestry.
-In 2004 roundwood removals came to 22,162,000 cubic meters.
-Fisheries are of local importance around Lake Victoria and have potential on Lake Turkana.
-Kenya's total catch reported in 2004 was 128,000 metric tons.
+In 2004, roundwood removals came to 22,162,000 cubic meters.
+Fisheries are of local importance around Lake Victoria and have potential at Lake Turkana.
+Kenya's total catch in 2004 was 128,000 metric tons.
 However, output from fishing has been declining because of ecological disruption.
 Pollution, overfishing, and the use of unauthorised fishing equipment have led to falling catches and have endangered local fish species.